 The Freedom of Information Act 2000 (FOI) gives everyone the right to request written or recorded information held by Suffolk County Council.
-Personal information held by Suffolk County Council is covered by the Data Protection Act.

 The Environmental Information Regulations Act 2004 (EIR) gives everyone access to information held by Suffolk County Council that relates specifically to the environment, including the state of water, air, animals and plant life across the county.